velianarie/PlutoRover/README.md

 * current orientation: E ==> (1 - 1) = 0 (the previous orientation is North)
 * current orientation: W ==> (3 - 1) = 2 (South)

-For `Right`, apply similar formula, it is the opposite of Left:
+Apply similar trick to `Right`, it is the opposite of Left after all:
 <blockquote>
 if (current orientation + 1) > 4, then get the next orientation as if the enum is a circle
 </blockquote>